JurijsNazarovs/ParDim/README.md

 ParDim provides all necessary information about a previous stage of a pipeline to a next stage using text files.
-It controls that results of a stage are transferred in a right directory in an organized way (according to a stage name).
+It controls that results of a stage are transferred in a right directory in an organised way (according to a stage name).

+An important feature is that ParDim sends result of successfully analysed directories to a next stage for an analysis and keep records of unsuccessful directories for every stage of a pipeline.

 # ParDim installation and execution